 2. My child wets the bed during the night.
-Can I use the MeDose watch for nighttime wetting?
+Can I use the Vibro-Watch for nighttime wetting?

-The MeDose watch is not designed to awaken your child at night.
+The Vibro-Watch is not intended to awaken your child at night.
 Watches are not intended for use during the night because they do not respond to the child’s actual need to empty his bladder as bedwetting alarms do.
 Some practitioners will have your child use the watch for voiding reminders during the day with the purpose of treating your child’s nighttime wetting.
 But again, the watch is for use during the day, not the night.

 3. My child needs to be reminded to go to the bathroom at specific times while she is at school.
 Can this watch be set for specific times?

 Yes, the Vibro-Watch can be set to vibrate at up to 12 specific times throughout the day (using the Specific Time Vibrating Alarm setting).
 This provides flexibility, so that the alarm times can be tailored to school/activities schedules, while also providing the ability to select exact times for the watch to vibrate, unlike interval countdown watches. point

 4. Where are the instructions for the Malem Vibro-Watch?

 The instruction manual is located on the inside of the packaging sleeve that the watch comes in.
 Cut the sleeve open along the dotted line to access the instructions.

 5. Can the Vibro-Watch be set to beep instead of vibrate?

 No, the Vibro-Watch is a vibration-only watch.
 It cannot be set to beep.